RTmtfiallos/IDS-AKS-Accelerator/README.md

 For a more in depth look at the GitHub Actions I created, which steps are performed and the different CI practices they demonstrate, please refer to [this page](GhActions.md).

-I have already begun work on an Azure DevOps pipeline as oposed to leveraging GitHub.
+I have already begun work on an Azure DevOps pipeline as opposed to leveraging GitHub.

 ## Getting Started